 FARMS & GROWERS (Produce, Meats, Plants/Flowers)

-Canter Hill Farm (at Market every Friday) Wayne always has a wide array of pastured chicken, turkey, duck, lamb, ostrich (seasonal), pork, grass-fed beef, a variety of sausages and fresh eggs.
-Sign up for their email list, sign up now—preorder from their weekly newsletter and you’ll receive the sale prices offered at any of their markets (even if you’re picking up in KSQ!)
-See their website for an order form, and email the farm with your order.
+Canter Hill Farm (every Friday) Wayne always has a wide array of pastured chicken, turkey, duck, lamb, ostrich (seasonal), pork, grass-fed beef, a variety of sausages and fresh eggs.
+Sign up for their email list & preorder from their weekly newsletter (HERE)—you’ll receive the sale prices offered at any of their markets (even if you’re picking up in KSQ!)
+Preorder forms available on their website, and email the farm with your order.
 NOW taking Thanksgiving Turkey orders for pick-up in Kennett (behind the Library) on Tues, Nov 20th—see Wayne at Market this week or find the order form online.

-Fiddle Creek Dairy (NEW!
-1st/3rd/5th Fridays) Fiddle Creek is a family-operated micro dairy in Quarryville, PA.
+Fiddle Creek Dairy (guest this week, usually 1st/3rd/5th Fridays) Fiddle Creek is a family-operated micro dairy in Quarryville, PA.
 Tim Crowhill Sauder & Frances Miller produce Greek & Swiss style yoghurt with whole milk from their small herd of grass-fed Jersey cows, who graze on 33 acres.
 Their yoghurt comes in glass jars and is full of incredibly rich, all-natural flavor (no fillers or sweeteners added).
-We are so excited to have them join us bi-weekly this season, and look forward to introducing you to their amazing dairy products!
+They may also bring 1/2 gallon jugs of their wonderfully rich, low-temp vat pasteurized, non-homogenized WHOLE MILK + creamy, delicious Camembert cheese made with their milk.

 FOOD ARTISANS & PRODUCERS

-Brandywine Valley Bread (at Market every Friday) Fran bakes naturally leavened (sourdough) breads in Downingtown using local & organic grains.
-We are thrilled to have him weekly for the season, as his breads are excellent!
-He brings rustic baguettes (pane), several types of round loaves (boule), and pre-sliced sandwich loaves (Pullman)—with new additions & different types of breads each week.
+Brandywine Valley Bread (every Friday) Fran bakes naturally leavened (sourdough) breads in Downingtown using local & organic grains.
+He brings rustic baguettes (pane), several types of round loaves (boule), pre-sliced sandwich loaves (Pullman) and croissants—with new additions & different types of breads each week.
 Come get a taste of Brandywine’s best!

-Maiale Deli & Salumeria (at Market every Friday) Handcrafted in Wilmington, Maiale (“My.all.ay”) has sausages with flavor combinations you won’t find elsewhere!
+Maiale Deli & Salumeria (every Friday) Handcrafted in Wilmington, Maiale (“My.all.ay”) has sausages with flavor combinations you won’t find elsewhere!
 They will also bring a small selection of their signature salumi—varieties may include Tuscan Salami, Sopressata, Cacciatore Salami, Pepperoni, Coppa, Lanzo, Pancetta and Guanciale.

 PREPARED FOODS (ready-to-heat + serve)

 Taste of Puebla (every Friday) Grab a bite to eat at Market every week this Fall: Chris is bringing their fresh, HOT TAMALES every Friday now! (pork, chicken or vegan) Chef Mariana & Chris Castaneda make delicious Mexican fare using family recipes.
-Stock up for Cinco de Mayo weekend!
-They are bringing plenty of hand-cut corn chips, fresh (and addictive!) guacamole, pico de gallo, spicy red salsa, enchilada sauce & salsa fresca.
-For easy meals, choose from three varieties of delicious tamales—pork, chicken and vegan—in a pack of 3, ready to heat and serve.
-Also, mole sauce with chicken, which is great over rice or on a sandwich.
-AND take-home TACO KITS—2lbs of prepared meat (pulled pork or chicken tinga), 9oz guacamole, 9oz salsa fresca, chopped onion & cilantro, plus 16 corn tortillas!
-Also, Albondigas (Mexican meatballs) in a mild chipotle sauce—get a quart size portion with a pint of Mexican rice, ready to heat and eat!
+They always have plenty of hand-cut corn chips, fresh guacamole, pico de gallo, spicy red salsa, enchilada sauce & salsa fresca.
+For easy meals, the take-home TACO KITS are always a hit—2lbs of prepared meat (pulled pork or chicken tinga), 9oz guacamole, 9oz salsa fresca, chopped onion & cilantro, plus 16 corn tortillas!

 CRAFTS & SERVICES